 A section dedicated to forensic finds, donated by the Department of Forensic Medicine of the University of Pisa, and a section dedicated to paleopathology, with a rich collection of paleopathological finds illustrating various bone pathologies in ancient human skeletal remains, from the Etruscan period to the Middle Ages, fruit of the research activity of the Paleopathology Division, have been recently added.
 A pre-Columbian mummy is part of this last section, which is a find of great interest and attraction for the public.

-The Museo di Anatomia Patologica is part of the Museum System of the University of Pisa.
+The Museum of Patological Anatomy is part of the Museum System of the University of Pisa.